aquesidilly/Movie-App/readme.md

  3. This will create a duplicate of the full project in your GitHub Repository.

 # Credits
-Background image - Taken from mapswire.
+Background image - google images.

-Website Logo - Created with Canva.
+Website Logo -

 # Code
 Stack Overflow - The code used to navigate to a specific section of a page using Flask templates was taken from here.